 - Lookup Fields

 are the simplest and least constrained data type.
 They are generic, in the sense that the server does not make any assumptions about the kind of data they contain.
 Lists are not entirely freeform; they are still tabular data and have primary keys, but they do not require participant IDs or time/visit information.
 There are many ways to visualize and integrate list data, but some specific applications will require additional constraints.

-Lists data can be imported in bulk as part of a TSV, or as part of a list or folder archive.
-Lists also allow row-level insert/update/deletes.
+Lists data can be imported in bulk as part of a TSV, or as part of a folder, study, or list archive.
+Lists also allow row-level insert/update/delete.

 Lists are scoped to a single folder, and its child workbooks (if any).

 capture data from individual experiment runs, which usually correspond to an output file from some sort of instrument.
 Assays have an inherent batch-run-results hierarchy.
 They are more structured than lists, and support a variety of specialized structures to fit specific applications.
 Participant IDs and time information are required.

 are available, which correspond to particular instruments and offer defaults specific to use of the given assay instrument.
 Results schema can range from a single, fixed table to many interrelated tables.
 All assay types allow administrators to configure fields at the run and batch level.
 Some assay types allow further customization at other levels.
 For instance, the Luminex assay type allows admins to customize fields at the analyte level and the results level.
 There is also a general purpose assay type, which allows administrators to completely customize the set of result fields.

 Usually assay data is imported from a single data file at a time, into a corresponding run.
 Some assay types allow for API import as well, or have customized multi-file import pathways.
 Assays result data may also be integrated into a study by aligning participant and time information, or by sample id.